Ale10chine/Thesis-Project/README.md

 # Thesis-Project
+## General Notes

+In order to an implementative choice, in the code, it is used the camelCase notation for coherence with the CPLEX library although it is not the native notation of C++.

+## How to compile

 Command to compile a file in Cluster, after login in `login.dei.unipd.it` log in `arrow-16.dei.unipd.it` for compile for getting the binary:

 First command :